 Teacher tip: make a few different versions up front and rotate through them.
 You can also use this to differentiate and help students with certain vowel sounds.
 One page can be all short a words, another short e, and so on.
 You can also make this game more challenging by writing beginning blends on the side of the egg.

-The last word game with Easter eggs I’ll share today is called CVC Easter Egg Hunt.
-To play this game, write one word on each Easter egg, using several word families altogether.
-Hide the eggs around the room, either before your students arrive or while they are off to recess or specials.
-Place Easter baskets or other containers around the room with word family labels.
+The last word game idea I’ll share with you today is called CVC Egg Hunt.
+To play this game, write one word on each egg, using several word families altogether.
+Hide the eggs around the room.
+Place baskets or other containers around the room with word family labels.

 When you say GO, the students will search and find the eggs, sound out the word, and find the matching word family basket to drop the egg in.
 Keep playing until all of the eggs are found!

-I hope your students love these CVC word games with Easter eggs as much as mine do.
+I hope your students love these CVC word games as much as mine do.
 They make for a lot of easy, DIY learning fun in the spring!
 For more spring learning activity ideas, check out this blog post!